 Early Life and Relationship Status of The Lawyer

-Regarding his early life, John William Thomas was born into a powerful political family background.
-Moreover, His father, Thomas Ritchie, was a lawyer and judge representing Annapolis County in the Nova Legislature.
+Regarding his early life, William Thomas was born into a powerful political family background.
+Moreover, His father, John Ritchie, was a lawyer and judge representing Annapolis County in the Nova Legislature.

 His mother, Elizabeth Wildman Johnston, was the granddaughter of the author Elizabeth Lichtenstein Johnston.
 Ritchie completed his early education in Annapolis Royal before enrolling in the law office.